 Entities covered include businesses, nonprofits, LLCs, health care providers, educational entities, churches, governmental entities and cultural institutions operating in Alabama, as well as individuals associated with these entities.

-Those groups already had COVID-liability protection based on a May 8 emergency gubernatorial proclamation.
+Those groups already had COVID-liability protection based on a May 8, 2020, emergency gubernatorial proclamation.
 The legislation enacted in the second week of the 2021 regular session codifies that protection after the state is no longer under an emergency health order.
 The state of emergency ends July 6, 2021.

 In a statement after the Senate vote, Orr said, “For our economy to continue to survive and recover, these groups need to know that they will be protected if they are making every effort to follow health and sanitization protocols.”

 Under the new law, an entity would be liable if it acts with wanton, reckless, willful or intentional misconduct that can be proven under a “clear and convincing” evidentiary standard.
 Following applicable public health guidance frees the entities from liability.
-That guidance includes the state health order and guidelines from the state health department, the Centers for Disease Control and OSHA.
-The recent OSHA guidance does not create any new legal requirements for employers, Alabama Retail’s employment law partner explains in a Feb.
-4 memo.
+The state health order falls under the definition of “applicable public health guidance.”

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!

 Reprints or republishing are welcomed but require permission.
 Contact us for permission.